nestauk/sg_covid_impact/reports/technical_report/3_methodology.md

 - Discard any twitter accounts mentioned more than 5 times across all websites
 - If there is only one match, consider that a match (high recall, low precision).
-- If one of the candidate twitter accounts has a string similarity score of over 70% then choose as a match.
+- If one of the candidate twitter accounts has a string similarity score to the company name of over 70% then choose as a match.
 - If the twitter profile of one of the candidate twitter accounts, includes a link to the business website then choose as a match.

 An informal verification suggests that this heuristic performs well; however taking this analysis beyond the pilot stage would require improvement of the heuristic when there is only one match.